mehulg25/mehulg25.github.io/music.md

 ---
 title: Music Diaries
 sub_title: "Oh snap!
 Looks like I am still in the process of curating your playlist.
-You gotta wait for some _supreme_ music"
+You gotta wait for some more time."
 layout: posts
 permalink: /music
 collection: music